 Step 1: The most important step!
-Begin by scheduling an appointment with your professional career advisor, Liz Arnold.
-She will help you define your career goals and coordinate your efforts.
-She can help you make the connection between your background and interests to potential roles and types of employers.
-After meeting with Liz, read suggested career books and outline your approach.
+Begin by scheduling an appointment with your professional career advisor, Michael Maher.
+He will help you define your career goals and coordinate your efforts.
+He can help you make the connection between your background and interests to potential roles and types of employers.
+After meeting with Michael, read suggested career books and outline your approach.
 Some suggested titles are listed.

 Step 2:Target your search by creating lists of companies in specific regions or industries.
 Create a list of potential contacts at each company.